ChuksJoshuaa/Ecommerce-Api-Project/README.md

 ## Create users and Tokens

-After we create an account we can use those credentials to get a token
+After we create an account we can use those credentials to get a token.

 To get a token first we need to request